cellml/libcellml/docs/tutorials/tutorial6/tutorial6_cpp.rst

     - :download:`../utilities/tutorial_utilities.h` and
       :download:`../utilities/tutorial_utilities.cpp`  Utility functions for
       use in the tutorials.
-    - If you did not complete Tutorial 5 you can download the file created there:
+    - If you did not complete Tutorial 5 you can download the file created there from: :download:`../resources/tutorial5_IonChannelModel.cellml`
-      :download:`../resources/tutorial5_IonChannelModel.cellml`

 .. contents:: Contents
     :local: